How to Size Water Pipes

 Meeting the self-cleansing velocity prevents microorganisms from building up in the pipes and therefore helps to stop the growth of biofilm.

 Without it, the system’s water quality is significantly reduced.
-This can be a major risk in some buildings, especially healthcare and aged-care.
+This can be a major risk in some buildings, especially in healthcare and aged care.

 What parameters should I design to?

 There are three parameters to consider when sizing a pipe:

 We describe why and when each parameter should be used:

 The maximum velocity prevents water from moving too fast through the pipes and causing the issues described above.